Our Research Team

 - Back to top -

-Tassie Collins, Ph.D., Senior Director of Translational Medicine
+Tassie Collins, Ph.D., Vice President of Translational Medicine

 Tassie Collins, Ph.D., has 14 years of biotechnology and pharmaceutical industry experience leading drug discovery and development teams in the fields of inflammatory diseases and immune disorders, including multiple sclerosis.
 During her tenure as Scientific Director at Amgen, she led three small molecule drug discovery teams through IND-enabling development and into clinical studies.
 She brings to Myelin Repair Foundation experience in the identification of biomarkers and surrogate markers for measuring drug efficacy, extensive experience guiding collaborative and contract research teams, and over two decades of immunology research.
 Tassie Collins received her B.A. in Biology from Saint Mary’s College of Maryland and her Ph.D. in Immunology from Harvard University.